Schedule for Tenure with Post-tenure Review System

 - The dean writes their letter of recommendation, evaluating the information that has come forward from the CRC.
 The faculty candidate may meet with the dean to discuss any aspect of their candidacy.

 - By January 15, the dean informs the chair of the CRC of their recommendation to the Faculty Status Committee.

-- The dean forwards the completed dossier, with the summary report, student evaluation results, response forms, dean’s letter of recommendation, and faith integration paper (promotions only) to the Faculty Status Committee.
+- The dean forwards the completed dossier, with the summary report, student evaluation results, response forms, dean’s letter of recommendation, and faith integration paper (for the initial tenured six-year contract only) to the Faculty Status Committee.